Medicine Man (film): Box office

 The film premiered at the El Capitan Theatre in Los Angeles on February 5, 1992.
 It was released in 1,304 theatres on February 7, 1992.
 The film debuted at number 1 at the US box office with $8.5 million.
 The following week it was knocked out of the top spot by Wayne's World.
 The film eventually grossed $45.5 million domestically, earning Disney $21 million, just half of its budget.

 Critical response

-The film was panned by most critics, especially Bracco's performance.
+The film was panned by most critics, several of whom chastised Bracco's performance.
 On Rotten Tomatoes the film has an approval rating of 17% rating based on 23 reviews.
 On Metacritic it has a weighted average score of 43 out of 100 based on reviews from 25 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave it 1.5 out of 4 and wrote: "All of the elements are here for a movie I would probably enjoy very much, but somehow they never come together" and "If this had been some dumb adventure movie, it would probably have been terrific."
 Owen Gleiberman of Entertainment Weekly wrote "It's not every day you get to see a performance as bad as Lorraine Bracco's in Medicine Man" and Connery "doesn’t do much he hasn't done before".
-Gleiberman praised some moments where the film "becomes the dazzling true-life jungle saga it clearly wants to be" but is critical of the plot which he says is "built around some very tired devices" and "The race-against-the-clock structure is a flimsy conceit".
-He gave it a grade C+.

-Variety called it "An indelicate attempt to create some African Queen-style magic while curing cancer and saving the rainforests in the bargain, this jumbo-budget two-character piece suffers from a very weak script and a lethal job of miscasting."
+Gleiberman praised some moments in which the film "becomes the dazzling true-life jungle saga it clearly wants to be" but is critical of the plot which he says is "built around some very tired devices" and "The race-against-the-clock structure is a flimsy conceit".
+He gave it a grade C+.Variety called it "An indelicate attempt to create some African Queen-style magic while curing cancer and saving the rainforests in the bargain, this jumbo-budget two-character piece suffers from a very weak script and a lethal job of miscasting."

 About the film's lackluster performance, John McTiernan said: "It was a little art movie with Sean Connery that cost only $27 million.
 If the press hadn't defined it as an action movie, it probably wouldn't have been considered a disappointment."

-Lorraine Bracco's performance in the film earned her a nomination for the Golden Raspberry Award for Worst Actress.
+Lorraine Bracco's performance in the film, as well as Traces of Red, earned her a nomination for the Golden Raspberry Award for Worst Actress at the 13th Golden Raspberry Awards.